-We specialise in 3 reasons aerial drone photographic and video surveys using drone technology for our clients.
+We specialize in 3 reasons aerial drone photographic and video surveys using drone technology for our clients.
 The vast majority of our clients here at Helidrone Surveys are surveying businesses and charter surveyors working in the construction and real estate industries.
 Now that the capability is more readily available.
 There are many benefits to using drone technology for jobs in these sectors, including:

 - Minimal disruptions to building sites.